-- 5.10 CCCS's powers of investigation include the power to: - require the production of specified documents or information (pursuant to section 63 of the Act); - enter premises without a warrant (pursuant to section 64 of the Act); and - enter and search premises with a warrant (pursuant to section 65 of the Act).
+- 5.10 CCS' powers of investigation include the power to: - require the production of specified documents or information (pursuant to section 63 of the Act); - enter premises without a warrant (pursuant to section 64 of the Act); and - enter and search premises with a warrant (pursuant to section 65 of the Act). - 5.11 In the context of own-initiative merger investigations, CCS may, for example, use its powers under section 63 of the Act to require the production of specified documents or information either from the merger parties or from third parties.
+The section 63 notice will specify which documents or information are required and state a deadline for response.

-- 5.11 In the context of own-initiative merger investigations, CCCS may, for example, use its powers under section 63 of the Act to require the production of specified documents or information either from the merger parties or from third parties.
-The section 63 notice will specify which documents or information are required and state a deadline for response. - 5.12 The Act sets out a number of criminal offences which may be committed where an undertaking fails to comply or cooperate when these powers are exercised, as well as limitations on the use of CCCS's powers of investigation.
-Please refer to the relevant paragraphs of CCCS Guidelines on the Powers of Investigation in Competition Cases pertaining to the exercise of CCCS's powers of investigation.
+5.12 The Act sets out a number of criminal offences which may be committed where an undertaking fails to comply or cooperate when these powers are exercised, as well as limitations on the use of CCS' powers of investigation.
+Please refer to the relevant paragraphs of CCS Guidelines on the Powers of Investigation pertaining to the exercise of CCS' powers of investigation.